 Morocco will always be one of my favourite places that I have had the pleasure of visiting.
-I don’t know if it is because I went there with no expectations or that it was the first non-western country I visited and hearing the regular call to prayer (which I quickly grew accustomed to and enjoyed the familiarity of, well maybe not the one at dawn while I was sleeping) or that it is a land of diverse scenery or that it has mouth-watering food and a fascinating history or that the people are so friendly or that I shopped A LOT or that its imperfections give so much character to the place that creates an amazing energy.
+I don’t know if it is because I went there with no expectations or that it was the first non-western country I visited.
+Perhaps hearing the regular call to prayer, which I quickly grew accustomed to and enjoyed the familiarity of (well maybe not the one at dawn while I was sleeping), brought a sense of calm over me.
+Maybe that it is a land of diverse scenery or that it has mouth-watering food and a fascinating history.
+Perhaps that the people are so friendly or that I shopped A LOT.
+It could even be that its imperfections give so much character to the place that they create an amazing energy.
 Maybe it is a combination of all of the above.

 My friend Marina and I embarked on an eleven day tour with Geckos Adventures in April 2009 (read more here about my African adventures with Geckos, note I have not been paid by them), making a circuit that started in Casablanca, headed inland and ended in Marrakech.
 This was the first trip I took with Geckos and as some of you may know, not the last.
 What I love the most about the company is that they are very conscious about sustainable tourism and always employ locals.
 Our tour guide, Atika, was a wealth of knowledge about her country and was very patient with our barrage of questions about her life and religion.

 I went to Casablanca filled with romantic notations of lost love between Humphrey Bogart and Ingrid Bergman, of exotic souks and warm weather.
 Well, two out of three ain’t bad.
-Unfortunately the romance wasn’t there but the souk in the Old Medina was fascinating and had my head turning every five seconds (remember this was my first time in an Arabic country) at the stalls selling everything from live snails to colourful mosaic glass lamps.
+Unfortunately the romance wasn’t there but the souk in the Old Medina was fascinating and had my head turning every five seconds at the stalls selling everything from live snails to colourful mosaic glass lamps (remember this was my first time in an Arabic country).
 The weather also didn’t disappoint with the warm sun defrosting our European skin.

 The city itself was a little disappointing, a little run down in most parts with the exception of the souk, the area that has been refurbished with wide palm-lined boulevards and Hassan II Mosque, the largest mosque in Morocco and the seventh largest in the world.